 Cartonboard is good for protecting products from light, moisture and other outside elements.
 It is a more sustainable alternative to plastic, which fills up landfills, takes at least 400 years to break down and releases harmful greenhouse gases.
 Cartonboard can also be a more sustainable alternative to glass, styrofoam and aluminium.

 We use cartonboard for bespoke cards, which are an attractive way to drive brand awareness and share campaigns with customers.

 Kraft paper is a renewable material that uses wood pulp from virgin timber.
-It can be a sustainable packaging material when it’s sourced from FSC-managed forests, as these are guaranteed to meet specific sustainability criteria.
+It can also be sourced from FSC-managed forests which aim to guarantee specific sustainability criteria.
 Kraft paper is a more sustainable alternative to plastic packaging as it’s made from natural resources and doesn't release toxic chemicals during decomposition.

 Kraft paper can be found in a variety of Sourceful products, from gummed tape to paper mailer bags.
 It can be used in place of plastic mailer bags and can even offer in-built protection, like our honeycomb mailer bag.

 What’s more, its natural colouring gives it an eco-friendly appearance which can act as a signal of sustainability to your customers.